ArnoldPires/node.js/README.md

 Go through the prompt

+Install the following by typing them into the terminal:

-Type "npm install express --save
+  "npm install express --save"

+  "npm install ejs --save"

+  "npm install body-parser --save"

 create a folder called views

 In the folder create any file like this: "name.ejs"

-Go back to terminal and type " npm install ejs --save"

 Get out of that folder and create a file called "app.js" in the root folder